trevorwinser/werewolf/README.md

 Attributes:
 None.
 Goal:
-kill all evildoers and all who oppose the Town.
+Kill all evildoers and all who oppose the Town.
 ---
 Medic
 Abilities:
 Visit a player at night to heal them.
 If they are attacked they will be saved.
 Attributes:
 Only your target will know if they were attacked.
+You can choose to heal yourself once.
 Goal:
-kill all evildoers and all who oppose the Town.
+Kill all evildoers and all who oppose the Town.
 ---
 Scout
 Abilities: